One Lord, one faith, one baptism, one God and Father of all, who is over all and through all and in all. (Ephesians 4:5–6)

 We Believe in the Ongoing Ministry of the Holy Spirit

-Continuationist is a word you may have never heard before; it simply means the gifts of the Holy Spirit in the New Testament continue into the present, just as they were in the first century church.
-We live in the age of the Spirit which began at Pentecost where God poured out his Spirit on his church (Acts 2:17).
-The result of this is that a variety of gifts (1 Cor.
-12:3-11) have been given to God's people, and we are to pursue these (1 Cor.
-14:1) and exercise these as we are able, all for the glory of the Giver of all gifts (1 Peter 4:10-11).
+Continuationist is a word you may have never heard before; it means the gifts of the Holy Spirit in the New Testament continue into the present, just as they were in the first century church.
+We live in the age of the Spirit which began at Pentecost, where God poured out his Spirit on his church (Acts 2:17).
+The result of this baptism by the Spirit was that a variety of gifts (1 Cor.
+12:3-11) have been given to God's people, and we are to pursue these earnestly (1 Cor.
+14:1), and exercise them as we are able; all for the glory of the Giver of all gifts (1 Peter 4:10-11).

 We are Governed by Elders and We Partner with Other Churches